 Glass containers may react with chemicals present in food, beverages, or pharmaceutical products, producing harmful substances that seep into the product.
 For safe packaging and storage, ASTM C225 determines the reactivity of glass with the chemicals present in the product.

-Since many products are sterilized for packing of product, autoclave conditions during the test are specified.
-Autoclave represents some of the most extreme conditions that containers will experience.
+Since many products are sterilized for packing, the test specifies autoclave conditions during testing.
+Autoclave represents some of the most extreme conditions that the containers will experience.
 ASTM C225 employs three test methods, any of which can be used to follow specifications laid out by a customer, an agency, or the United States Pharmacopeia.

 Test Method B-A

 Test Method B-A is used to test glass containers intended to store products with a pH under 5.
-Glass bottles are partially filled with dilute acid, acting as the attacking medium.
+The glass bottles are partially filled with a dilute acid, acting as the attacking medium.
 They are placed inside the autoclave and the temperature is adjusted to 121°C.

 Test Method B-W

 Test Method B-W is used to test glass containers intended to store products with a pH of 5.0 or over.
-Glass bottles are partially filled with distilled water, acting as the attacking medium.
+The glass bottles are partially filled with distilled water, acting as the attacking medium.
 They are placed inside the autoclave and the temperature is adjusted to 121°C.

 Test Method P-W

-Test Method P-W is an autoclave test conducted at 121°C on powdered samples with pure water as the attacking medium.
+Test Method P-W in ASTM C225 is an autoclave test conducted at 121°C on powdered samples with pure water as the attacking medium.
 It is a hydrolytic autoclave test used for evaluating samples from untreated glass containers.
-It is often useful for testing containers with a capacity too little to permit measurements of solubility by other tests.
+It is often used for testing containers with a capacity too little to permit measurements of solubility by other tests.
 It is also used in conjunction with the B-W test method to distinguish whether the internal surface of a container has been treated to improve its durability.

-Three glass bottles are tested if the bottles are 168 cm3 (6-oz) capacity or over.
+For ASTM C225, three glass bottles are tested if the bottles are of 168 cm3 (6-oz) capacity or over.
 If the bottles are smaller than 168 cm3 capacity, a sufficient number of bottles are selected such that the contents can be combined to form three sets to give 100 ml/set.

 Test Method B-A: